Delfi-C3

 The Delfi-C3 ground segment consists of two command ground stations, the primary being in Delft and the backup station at the TU Eindhoven in Eindhoven.
 For data collection, a distributed ground station network (DGSN) is used in which radio amateurs receive packets and sent these via internet to the central data collection server.

 Data decoding is possible with the free RASCAL software provided by the Delfi-C3 team.

 The Delfi-C was still largely operational when it was followed up by the Delfi-n3Xt on October 21, 2013.

 In May 2008, the amateur radio payload on the satellite was designated Delfi-C3 OSCAR-64 or Dutch OSCAR-64 (DO-64).

+The cubesat decayed from orbit on 13 November 2023.